 There has been limited LPG infrastructure; ranging from import facilities to storage facilities resulting in inadequate supply of LPG.
 Infrastructure and logistical issues have an immense impact on the wholesaling and retailing of LPG in the country.
-South Africa has no storage facility capable to fully load a Very Large Gas Carrier (VLGC), and as a consequence, only small cargo vessels are accommodated at the South African ports resulting in less-economic domestic delivery of LPG.
+Before the commissioning of the mounded liquefied petroleum gas storage facility in Richards Bay by Bidvest Tank Terminals and Petredec on 29 October 2020, South Africa did not have a storage facility capable to fully load a Very Large Gas Carrier (VLGC). consequently, only small cargo vessels were accommodated at the South African ports resulting in less-economic domestic delivery of LPG.
 Due to inadequate local production of LPG, the shortfall has been met by imports.
 However, the imports of LPG have also been limited by the lack of adequate importation and storage infrastructure.
-Prior to 2015, the methodology used for reviewing tariffs was done every 3 to 5 years, thus not attractive to investors.
-This created regulatory uncertainty regarding return on investments.
-This therefore means that the construction of import infrastructure, as well as corresponding secondary storage, and distribution infrastructure which is accessible to third parties and /or new entrants is critical in enabling the desired imports of LPG.
+The 22600 metric tonnes LPG import facility in Richards Bay has removed the largest obstacle to unrestricted supply of LPG to the region and has ushered in a new era of cost-effective, reliable, safer and cleaner energy for Southern Africa.